-Though we use the word ‘practice’ etc. in connection with yoga, it is only a way of expressing oneself because it is not an ordinary kind of practice, like a legal practice or a medical practice, etc. This is a different kind of practice that we call yoga.
+Though we use the word ‘practice’ in connection with yoga, it is only a way of expressing oneself because it is not an ordinary kind of practice, like a legal practice or a medical practice, etc. It is a different kind of practice that we call yoga.
 Yoga is a tendency towards fulfilment of ‘being’ in larger and larger measures.
 Even now we are a state of being.
-I am a being, you are a being, because our essential nature is a sort of existence.
+I am a being and you are a being, because our essential nature is a sort of existence.
 But it is incomplete existence, unfulfilled being and, therefore, it is a restless state of being.
 Though we are existing, that existence of ours at present has become a sort of condition subject to transformation so that, very unfortunately indeed, our being has become almost a kind of activity.

-I am mentioning all this to give you an idea of what tension is, of which we have to be free to an appreciable extent before we sit for yoga.
-This tension can be released—though not wholly, at least to an appreciable measure—through an intelligent analysis of the whole situation.
+I am mentioning all this to give an idea of what tension is, of which we have to be free to an appreciable extent before we sit for yoga.
+This tension can be released—though not wholly, at least in an appreciable measure—through an intelligent analysis of the whole situation.
 It is not always necessary that the ideal should be in our possession just now.
-There is a student studying for obtaining a degree in a college or a university, which is, of course, an ideal before him – a future – but he need not create a tension.
+A student is studying to obtain a degree in a college or a university, which is, of course, an ideal before him, a future, but it need not create tension.
 That would be undesirable.
-It is true on a psychological analysis that he will be in a state of tension, because he looks small at present in comparison with what he is aspiring for in the future, but wisdom will require that though the ideal is not yet possessed and it has not become a present, it can be reconciled with the present realism by a hope of a healthy character.
-The child takes ten months to come out of the womb of the mother.
-Does it mean that the mother should be always in a state of tension: when it will come, when it will come?
+Though on a psychological analysis it is true that he has not yet attained what he is aspiring for, wisdom requires that though the ideal is not yet possessed and has not become a present, it can be reconciled with the present realism by having a healthy hope.
+The child takes nine months to come out of the womb of the mother.
+Does it mean that the mother should be always in a state of tension, worrying when the baby will come?
 That is not desirable.
-It is known very well that it will take ten months.
-We put a seed in the field and we expect a crop, but should we be in a state of tension: when will the crop come, when will the crop come?
-We know that it will take some time – perhaps three months.
-We cook our food.
-We light the fire, boil water and put rice into it.
-Should we be in a state of tension: when will it be cooked, when will it be cooked?
+It is known very well that it will take nine months.
+We sow a seed in the field and expect a crop, but should we be in a state of tension, worrying when the crop will come?
+We know that it will take some time, perhaps months.
+When we cook our food we light the fire, boil water and put rice into it.
+Should we be in a state of tension, worrying when it will be cooked?